google-deepmind/mujoco/doc/XMLreference.rst

    around this convention (both the camera and perturbation commands are based on it) so we do not recommend deviating from it.
 :at:`wind`: :at-val:`real(3), "0 0 0"`
-   Velocity vector of the medium (i.e. wind).
+   Velocity vector of the medium (i.e., wind).
 This vector is subtracted from the 3D translational velocity of each body, and the result is used to compute viscous, lift and drag forces acting on the body; recall :ref:`Passive forces
    <gePassive>` in the Computation chapter.
 The magnitude of these forces scales with the values of the next two
    attributes.

 :at:`magnetic`: :at-val:`real(3), "0 -0.5 0"`
    Global magnetic flux.
 This vector is used by magnetometer sensors, which are defined as sites and return the magnetic flux at the site position expressed in the site frame.